vegaprotocol/specs/specs/0026-auctions.md

 - [] As a user, I cannot place a Market order, or and order using FOK or IOC time in force.
 - [] As a user, I can get information about the trading mode of the market (through the market framework)
 - [] As a user, I can get real time information throught the API about a market in auction mode: indicative crossing price, indicative crossing volume.
+- [] As a user, the market depth API provides the same data that would be sent during continuous trading
 - [] As an API user, I can identify:
   - If a market is temporarily in an auction period
   - Why it is in that period (e.g. Auction at open, liquididty sourcing)